TheRealDeluxee/CaSa/readme.md

 Moreover, I was never fully satisfied with the existing apps and their features for tracking price changes.
 Most of them offer only basic alert thresholds, while more advanced functionalities often come with a price tag.

-That’s why I decided to take matters into my own hands and developed SaCa—a free, open-source program now available on GitHub.
-SaCa is reliable and already includes several essential features, making it an excellent starting point for anyone facing the same challenges I did.
+That’s why I decided to take matters into my own hands and developed CaSa a free, open-source program now available on GitHub.
+CaSa is reliable and already includes several essential features, making it an excellent starting point for anyone facing the same challenges I did.

 While it’s functional and stable, there’s still plenty of room for growth.
 Check out the "New Feature Idea List" for planned improvements and let’s build something great together!